Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Characterizations of ISS by means of ULIM with bounded inputs

-Clearly, UAG property implies bUAG property.
-It is not completely clear, whether the converse holds without further assumptions, as e.g. BRS property.
-However, for a system satisfying bUAG property it is not possible in general to verify UAG (and even sAG) property without an increase of the gain, as argued in the following example \begin{example} Consider a system
+\end{definition} Clearly, UAG property implies bUAG property.
+It is not completely clear, whether the converse holds without further assumptions, as, e.g., BRS property.
+However, for a system satisfying bUAG property, it is not possible in general to verify UAG (and even sAG) property without an increase of the gain, as shown in the next example \begin{example} Let $X:=\R$ and $\Uc:=L_{\infty}(\R_+,\R)$.
+Consider a system